thunder/thunder-documentation/extending.md

 **UI**

 You can install modules by going to your site page `/admin/modules`, or by clicking on `Extend` in the menu at the top.
-Here you can search for the module, by entering the name in the filter box at the top.
+Here you can search for the module already added to your project by entering the name in the filter box at the top.
 To actually install a module, select the checkbox next to it, scroll to the bottom and click `Install`.
 You might be warned that another module needs to be enabled because it is required for the module of your interest.
 By clicking on `continue`, Thunder will take care of that.

 You can install themes by going to your site page `/admin/appearance`, or by clicking on `Appearance` in the menu at the top.
-Here you can scroll to the theme, you would like to install and click on `Install` to install it, or click on `Install and set as default` to use the theme for your site, after installing it.
+Here you can scroll to the theme you would like to install and click on `Install and set as default` to directly use the theme for your site.

 **Command line**